anmolbajpai58/quiz_bot/README.md

 Project Title
-# Branching, Merging & Conflict Resolution Using Git Bash
+# HTML Chatbot Version Control Using Git Bash & GitHub

 # Project Description
 This project demonstrates practical usage of Git Bash and GitHub for version control.